 Applications for children due to start secondary school in September 2021 open on 1st September 2020 and close at midnight on the evening of 2nd November 2020.

 Applications are processed between 3 November 2020 and 28 February 2021.

 My child is in Year 6.
 How do I apply for a secondary school place?

 Apply online on your home Local Authority’s website or complete a Secondary Common Application Form (SCAF) from your home Local Authority.

-If you apply by post, your offer will arrive by first class post on 1st March 2019.
+If you apply by post, your offer will be sent out by first class post on 2nd March 2020.
 Royal Mail no longer guarantees next day delivery on first class post.
 Please wait 3 working days for your letter to arrive before contacting KCC.

 If you have already registered on line for the Kent test, and you are a Kent resident, you can access the information you previously submitted by logging on to the website.

 Will my child automatically sit the Kent Test?